Jakobsbakken

 The transport of ore took place on an aerial tramway down to Sulitjelma.
 Jakobsbakken was by far the richest single deposit in Sulitjelma field.
 The area has numerous ore minerals, and at least 23 have been identified.
 The Jakobsbakken mine operated from 1896 to 1968 during which time 4.47 million tons of copper and zinc ore were extracted.

-After the closure of the mine in 1968, the civil section was purchased by the Norwegian Lutheran Mission and the technical part was razed or walled up.
+After the closure of the mine in 1968, the village area of the mining community was purchased by the Norwegian Lutheran Mission and the mine and mining facilities were razed or walled up.